mtyler14/SEED_Group12/Demo 2/readme.md

 ![Motor1 controller fast](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_control.jpg)

-Figure #: The proportional controller for reference versus faster speed for motor 1.
+Figure #: The P controller for faster speed for motor 1.

 ![Motor2 controller fast](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor2_control.jpg)

-Figure #: The proportional controller for reference versus faster speed for motor 2.
+Figure #: The P controller for faster speed for motor 2.

 ![Motor1 velocity](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_veloc.jpg)

-Figure #: The angular velocities for reference versus faster speed for motor 1.
+Figure #: The angular velocity for reference versus faster speed for motor 1.

 ![Motor2 velocity](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor2_veloc.jpg)

-Figure #: The angular velocities for reference versus faster speed for motor 2.
+Figure #: The angular velocity for faster speed for motor 2.

 Figure # shows the angular positions for motor 1.
 Figure # shows the angular positions for motor 2.
 The angular position diverges considerably as shown for each motor with a speed of 1.2 rad/s versus 0.6 rad/s reference, as expected.
 Thus, to reasonably reach a position of 5 feet in 10 seconds, each wheel moves approximately 12 radians in 10 seconds.
 If the motors respond exacty the same, then Derrick can reach his destination with a faster speed and stable output.

 ![Motor1 position speed](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_pos_speed.jpg)

-Figure #: The angular position for reference versus faster speed for motor 1.
+Figure #: The angular position for faster speed for motor 1.

 ![Motor2 position speed](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor2_pos_speed.jpg)

-Figure #: The angular position for reference versus faster speed for motor 2.
+Figure #: The angular position for faster speed for motor 2.

 However, if one of the wheels accelerates faster than the other, this disturbance results in considerable overshoot.
 A step response 1.5 times faster than the reference is introduced into the system as a disturbance for motor 1.
 Figure # shows controller's lack of disturbance rejection, as no Ki or Kd gains are used for this system.
 Thus, to simulate the response, Ki gain is introduced and a PI controller is used for comparison.
 Figure # shows the Simulink block diagram with the disturbance and PI controller.
 The Ki gain is 17.4 V/(rad), and the Kp gain is tuned to 1.58 V/(rad/s).
 Figure # shows the system's ability to reject the disturbance given this Kp and Ki gain.
-Though this works for the simulation, a Ki gain of 17.4 is not realistic for implementation.
-For the Arduino code, this unexpected acceleration of one of the motors is instead corrected for each mode of Derrick's motion.
-For example, if Derrick circles the beacon and the difference in the motors' speeds (in terms of counts) exceed 10, the controller outputs are scaled by 3.

 ![Motor1 disturb](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_disturb.JPG)